Smyrfy/task1/README.md

 ## task3

-The program in C++ is designed to work with strings.
-It outputs a given string and calculates its length.
+The program in C++ demonstrates calculating the length of a string manually, without using standard functions like strlen.
-In the code, a string is created as a constant character array:
+First, a string is created:

-const char* str = "dowgwww";
+const char* str = "Length";

-Then the program prints this string using cout.
+Then a variable length is declared to serve as a counter.
-To determine the length, the standard function strlen from the <cstring> library is used.
-It counts the number of characters in the string until the terminating \0.
-In this case, the length of the word "dowgwww" is 7 characters.
+Using a while loop, the program checks each character in the string until it reaches the special terminating symbol '\0'.
+For each character, the counter is increased by 1.
+In this way, the program counts the total number of characters in the string.
-After that, the program outputs a message with the result, showing the number of characters in the string.
+After the loop ends, both the string itself and its length are printed.
+For the word "Length", the result is 6, since it contains 6 characters.
-This example demonstrates basic work with C-strings (const char*), the use of the <cstring> library, and the strlen function to calculate string length.
+This example shows how strings in C++ are represented as character arrays, and how a loop can be used to implement a custom length calculation.

 ## task4